 Any labware that isn’t in the labware library is considered to be custom.
-You are still able to use custom labware in your python protocols by obtaining a custom labware definition.
+You are still able to use custom labware in your protocols by obtaining a custom labware definition.

 There are two ways to get a custom labware definition.

 - If your labware fits the ruleset below then you can the Labware Creator to make your own definition.

 - If you can’t make your own definition then you can request a custom labware definition from our team.

 It can be a bit hard to picture some of the scenarios above, so below we have included a couple examples.

 You can often access technical drawings on the manufacturer product page for your labware.
 If it’s not available there then you can email the manufacturer and request the “technical drawings” to help with automation.
 Some brands (such as Agilent, Eppendorf, Cornings, Bio-rad, Thermofisher) are more likely to have technical drawings available on their website.

 In some cases the manufacturer’s technical drawing may be missing key measurements.
 If you have to measure by hand this article will give you a couple of techniques to increase your accuracy.

 Tips for measuring labware

 - Use calipers, not a ruler- We recommend using calipers, as they are more accurate.